-Technology has helped ease some of that burden, and Arlington ISD teachers are taking full advantage of it.
+Technology and two-way videos has helped ease some of that burden, and Arlington ISD teachers are taking full advantage of it.

 Less than two weeks into the district’s closure and video class meet-ups have become the norm, especially in elementary school.
 There are teachers across the district setting up video conferences to read stories, sing songs, talk about school and, maybe most importantly, just see one another.

 “It’s really changed a lot of things, especially for my class,” said Crow first-grade teacher Kimberly Engebretson.
 “They really respond well to social interacting with each other and me.
 I heard from more parents after our first meeting that they were doing more at-home learning and keeping up with technology.
 It’s really important to keep the relationships with students established at this time.”

 That’s why Engebretson was in her pajamas reading “The Pout-Pout Fish in the Big-Big Dark” to her students and their parents Monday night.
 The students were able to have a two-way conversation with Engebretson and also talk with each other.

 While the Arlington ISD is rolling out the At-Home Learning Hub in phases to take care of the instruction portion of what students are missing at school, technology’s role in allowing interaction may be just as important.

 “There’s something about being able to see [the teachers’] faces and us to see their faces that’s very calming to them,” MacDougall said.
 “It really helps the parents feel supported.

 The parents feel like you’re in this together.
 It makes the living room an extended classroom.
 It’s a visual reminder that we’re still there.”